 (Image: Industrious Instagram ad screenshot)

-Instagram is a dynamic environment, and tons of content is being posted every single day.
+Instagram is a dynamic environment, and tons of content is posted every day.
 That means that to continue grabbing attention, understanding your target audience is crucial.

 “Create relatable content that resonates with them, as users are more likely to engage with ads that reflect their interests and experiences,” Hughes suggests.